gorgexec/MvvmCore/README.md

 ### Setting up Dagger2
 In order MvvmCore to be properly used with your app, some settings with app components must be fulfilled.

-1. Your app module should have at least one Dagger2 component.
+1. Your app should have at least one Dagger2 component.

 2. Top-level Dagger2 component sould be extended from `AppCoreComponent`.

+3. The component/subcomponent that corresponds to `Activity` scope should include `CoreBindingsModule`.

-3. Your app module should have `Application` class extended from `AppCore` with top-level Dagger2 component as the type-parameter for `AppCore`
+4. Your app should have `Application` class extended from `AppCore` with top-level Dagger2 component as the type-parameter.

-4. `Application` class should be registered in AndroidManifest under the `android:name` field of `<application/>` tag.
+5. `Application` class should be registered in `AndroidManifest` under the `android:name` field of `<application/>` tag.

-5.
+6.